Red Dead Revolver: Reception

-Red Dead Revolver received "average" reviews according to the review aggregation website Metacritic.
-In Japan, where the game was ported and published by Capcom on May 25, 2005, almost two years after the company had cancelled the title, Famitsu gave it a score of 31 out of 40.
+Red Dead Revolver received "mixed or average" reviews according to the review aggregation website Metacritic.
+In Japan, where the game was ported and published by Capcom later in 2004, almost a year after the company had cancelled the title, Famitsu gave it a score of 31 out of 40.

 The Times gave it four stars out of five, saying that it "has a strong, coherent storyline that whisks Red from novice gunslinger to competent bounty hunter in what proves to be the mother of all shooting practice games."
 Maxim similarly gave it four stars out of five, saying that "Show-offs can even stealthily duck behind cover and shoot at foes' feet to make 'em jig like Michael Flatley sans Ritalin."
-However, Entertainment Weekly gave it a C and said that "The game misses its mark: Instead of the gritty, scrub-brush humor of a Sergio Leone pic, Revolver feels like a rootin'-tootin' Disneyland ride."
+Entertainment Weekly gave it a C and said that "The game misses its mark: Instead of the gritty, scrub-brush humor of a Sergio Leone pic, Revolver feels like a rootin'-tootin' Disneyland ride."
+Kevin Gifford of 1Up.com gave the game a C+, saying "The atmosphere in Red Dead is the real thing -- not the pseudo-parody of Dead Man's Hand -- and that alone should satisfy the audience it was made for.
+If you can forgive all of its faults, you'll enjoy the few hours you spend in Red's world."